Numerical Weather Forecasting using Convolutional-LSTM with Attention and Context Matcher Mechanisms

+We select five deep learning models to compare their performances with our Weather Model. \begin{itemize} \item ConvLSTM: We follow the forecasting network in \cite{convlstm}, which involves an encoder-decoder structure.
+We select this model as our ablation experiment, as we aim to achieve superior performance using our Weather Model that has attention, context matcher and output convolutions.
+The encoder consists of three layers of ConvLSTM units. $1, 16, 32$ and $32, 16, 1$ are the number of hidden dimensions in the encoder and the decoder layers, respectively.

-We have implemented the model architecture introduced in \cite{Ronneberger2015}.
-Model takes 10 steps of temperature spatio-temporal series and predict 10 steps ahead.
-The architecture consists of 4 downsample and 4 upsample layers.
-We suffer the square loss given in \eqref{mse_loss}, and train the model with Adam optimizer.
+\item U-net: We implement the given model architecture due to its success in the recent weather forecasting literature \cite{Ronneberger2015}.
+The model takes a sequence of spatio-temporal temperature time series as the input and predicts their output sequences.
+The architecture consists of $4$ downsampling and $4$ upsampling layers.